 The student may be required to undertake a series of role-plays as a practical component to this course.
 The student will be given a set of instructions to help them plan out their role-plays.

-Online: Fees are invoiced prior to the commencement of the course.
-If you wish to pay for your fees through a payment plan, a payment of $375 is required to confirm your enrolment with the balance to be paid in 6 equal monthly payments.
+The course fees is invoiced in full prior to the commencement of the course.
+If you wish to pay for your fees through a payment plan, a payment of $475 is required to confirm your enrolment with the balance to be paid in 6 equal monthly payments.
 Please note, no payment plan option is available for online international students.

 Please ensure you read and understand our Fees and Charges policy prior to enrolling into one of our courses.